-Special Needs Students - Coaches are reminded to inform contest officials prior to each competition of any special needs student who could be competing in the contest when his/her disability could impact the individual's performance or the conduct of the competition.
+Students with Special Needs - Coaches are reminded to inform contest officials prior to each competition of any student with special needs who could be competing in the contest when his/her disability could impact the individual's performance or the conduct of the competition.

-Reporting Scores - In order to ensure that standings and rankings on both the CIAC's websites and other sites which draw their data from us are timely and accurate, all regular season scores must be entered online no more than 24 hours following the game's completion.
-It is highly recommended that scores are entered from the site as soon as the game ends
+Reporting Scores - In order to ensure that standings and rankings on both the CIAC's websites and other sites which draw their data from us are timely and accurate, all regular season scores must be entered online on the day of the game as soon as possible following the game's completion.

-Scores may be entered via the Online Eligibility Center, the "submit scores/forms" option of the "CIAC for Coaches" menu at CIACsports.com, or the "submit scores" button in our CIACmobile.com mobile site.
-Entering scores at CIACsports.com or CIACmobile.com requires either a coaches or scorekeeper's access code, those codes are managed via the Online Eligibility Center and can be retrieved from a school's athletic director.
+Scores may be entered via the Online Eligibility Center, the "submit scores/forms" option of the "CIAC for Coaches" menu at ciacsports.com, or the "submit scores" button in our ciacmobile.com mobile site.
+Entering scores at ciacsports.com or ciacmobile.com requires either a coaches or scorekeeper's access code, those codes are managed via the Online Eligibility Center and can be retrieved from a school's athletic director.